euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 ## Build Configuration and Files [BuildConfigurationAndFilesFrameworkIntegration]
 This task involves changing your application project's build configuration and files.
-These instructions assume that your application has a typical project structure, same as the Add Client SDK task, as shown in the [Project Structure Diagram].
+These instructions assume that your application has a typical project structure, same as the Add Client SDK task.

-A number of libraries will be added to the project.
-These can be divided into the following categories.

--   Workspace ONE libraries that are part of the SDK.
--   Third party libraries that are distributed with the SDK.
--   Third party libraries that are hosted remotely, for example in a Maven repository, and included via Gradle.

 Proceed as follows.
 <p class="allow-page-break" />